There are many things that constitute a yoga practice, and not all of them involve sweaty contortions.

 “Ugh.
 Ugh.
 Ugh,” he grunts during boat pose.

-I do not, of course, listen to the chattering of my brain but close my eyes and ignore him.
+I do not, of course, listen to the chattering of my brain but close my eyes.
 My mind, against my will, forms a picture of a mostly-hairless biped throwing feces at my attempts to better myself.